LPWS

 With context, recognition becomes more trustworthy.

-Lumen belongs to the circulation layer of the wider structure.
+Lumen belongs to the practical circulation layer of the wider structure.

 Within LPWS, Lumen should not be treated as something that arises from recognition alone.